singularity-energy/open-grid-emissions/docs/docs/Methodology/Data Aggregation/Energy Storage.md

 - **Storage flags are only available in recent years.** The tightly DC-coupled, direct support, and independent flags are only reported in EIA-860 data from 2023 onwards, and the co-located renewable firming flag is only reported from 2016 onwards.
 For earlier years, storage that is tightly DC-coupled to a solar array cannot be identified as `hybrid`, and will instead usually be categorized as `co_located`.
 As a result, the storage category of some resources may change between data years even if the resource itself did not change.
 - **Pumped storage is not reported in the EIA-860 Energy Storage file.** Pumped storage plants can only be categorized using rules 3, 5, and 8.
 Many pumped storage plants also include conventional hydroelectric units, so these plants are categorized as `co_located`.
 - **Locations are matched exactly.** EIA-860 reports coordinates for each plant rather than each generator, and rule 5 requires an exact match of latitude and longitude.
 This may miss storage that is located next to another plant but reported with slightly different coordinates, and could incorrectly match plants that share placeholder coordinates.
-- **Storage categories do not yet affect other calculations.** Storage categories are currently informational, and are not yet used when assigning fuel categories or hourly profiles.